AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds contract with specific details
-2. AddressBook adds the contract
+2. iCon adds the contract
-3. AddressBook shows a success message & generates a contract ID
+3. iCon shows a success message & generates a contract ID

     Use case ends.